 While living in Auburn, Seward became active in politics, first as a member of the dying Federalist Party and then as an anti-Jacksonian National Republican Party.
 In 1824, while in Rochester, Seward met newspaper editor and politico Thurlow Weed.
 The two became friends, and Weed served as Seward’s political adviser throughout the latter’s career.

 By 1830, Seward had joined the Anti-Masonic Party and voters from New York’s Seventh District elected him to represent them in the state senate, where he served until 1834.
-When the influence of the short-lived Anti-Masonic Party began to wane, Seward became a leading organizer of its successor, the Whig Party.
+When the influence of the short-lived Anti-Masonic Party waned, Seward became a leading organizer of its successor, the Whig Party.
 In 1834, the Whigs selected Seward as their candidate in the New York gubernatorial election, but he lost the election to incumbent Democratic Governor William L. Marcy.

 Following his stint in the New York Senate, Seward briefly retired from politics and returned to his law practice.
 From 1836 to 1838, Seward served as an agent for the Holland Land Company, a group of Dutch investors who owned vast expanses of land in western New York.